aanthir1/CSE-563-Phase-4/README.md

 All these jar files and libraries are included in the project file.

-Better instatllation and running with Visual Studio Code.
+Better installation and running with IntelliJ IDEA.